10 Operations and Analytics

 - fulfillment time: How long it took to fulfill the order after payment

-We would have had to capture this information through direct measurements.
-We include the function that creates the data here so that you can see that we used simple, exponentially distributed data on the process components.
+This is all information that we would have had to capture through direct measurements.
+There wouldn’t be a simple way to get this data without direct measurements.
+We include the function that creates the data here so that you can see that we used simple exponentially distributed data on the components of the process.
 This may or may not be true in practice, but we have seen similar patterns in actual data.

 #-----------------------------------------------------------------